 In this way, Facebook deceives your brain and makes you believe that your loved ones are present to help.
 The deception is possible because the human brain often fails to recognize the difference between images and real people.
 Why?
 Because our brain evolved thousands of years before photography.

 However, this continuous exposure to the exchange of dopamine and oxytocin is capable of producing addiction.
 And as it happens with all addictions, the brain asks for more.
-This dependence can generate stress when what Facebook offers is not enough to cover other gaps in life.
+This dependence can generate Facebook stress when what the social network offers is not enough to cover other gaps in life.

-By constantly seeing edited images of men and women leading a seemingly luxurious and happy life among cars, trips, yachts and perfect bodies; happy families having the best holidays or good-looking couples without difficulties, it usually triggers states of longing, depression and frustration in most people who compare their life with the ideal state of the things they see on Facebook or other social networks like Instagram.
+By constantly seeing edited images of men and women apparently having a luxurious and happy life among cars, trips, yachts and perfect bodies; happy families having the best holidays, or good-looking couples without difficulties, it usually triggers states of longing, depression, and frustration in people who compare their life with the ideal state of the things they see on Facebook or other social networks like Instagram.

 Those people that were once essential in the Facebook structure, such as Sean Parker and Chamath Palihapitiya, nowadays are dedicated to warn users about the effects of Facebook stress and recommend reducing the time invested in this social network.

-All this is good, the problem is when Facebook becomes essential in our interaction with other people by transforming our perception.
+All this is good, the problem is when social networks become essential in our interaction with other people and transform our perception.
 What do you think?
+Have you suffered Facebook stress?
 Leave us a comment!